garrandall/popular-music-data/tracks/hippy-hippy-shake-the-swinging-blue-jeans.md

 With all your might, oh baby
 Yeah, come on and shake
 Aw, it's in the bag
-Ooh!
+Oh!
 The hippy hippy shake
-Ooh!
+Oh!
 The hippy hippy shake
-Ooh!
+Oh!
 The hippy hippy shake